adammulligan/digitel/README.md

 ## Usage

-Pop your Digital Ocean SSH key fingerprint in main.rb (you can find it in the DO control panel), along with your Digital Ocean API access token.
+Pop your Digital Ocean SSH key fingerprint in config.yml.example (you can find it in the DO control panel), along with your Digital Ocean API access token.

 ```
+cp config.yml.example config.yml
 ruby main.rb
 ```